Deekshithasamudrala2006/task-1---local-port-network-scanning-/README.md

-# task-1---local-port-network-scanning-
-# Task 1: Local Network Port Scanning
+# Task 1: Local Network Port Scanning & Reconnaissance

 ## Objective
 To discover open ports and active devices on a local subnet using Nmap to evaluate network exposure and service visibility.